vivienherq/cs2103-tp-eventwise/docs/DeveloperGuide.md

    Expected: New Venue added: MPSH 1; Address: Multipurpose Sports Hall 1, Sports and Recreation Centre, 119077; Capacity: 500

 2. Test case: `venue n/@ a/Multipurpose Sports Hall 1, Sports and Recreation Centre, 119077 c/500`<br>
-   Expected: Names should only contain alphanumeric characters and spaces, and it should not be blank
+   Expected: No new venue created.
+Status message indicates Names should only contain alphanumeric characters and spaces, and it should not be blank

 3. Test case : `venue n/MPSH 1 a/ c/500`<br>
-   Expected: Addresses can take any values, and it should not be blank
+   Expected: No new venue created.
+Status message indicates Addresses can take any values, and it should not be blank

 4. Test case: `venue n/MPSH 1 a/Multipurpose Sports Hall 1, Sports and Recreation Centre, 119077 c/a`<br>
-   Expected: Venue capacity should only contain numbers, and it should be at least 1 digit long
+   Expected: No new venue created.
+Status message indicates Venue capacity should only contain numbers, and it should be at least 1 digit long

 5. Test case: `venue n/MPSH 1 a/Multipurpose Sports Hall 1, Sports and Recreation Centre, 119077 c/500`, followed by `venue n/MPSH 1 a/Multipurpose Sports Hall 1, Sports and Recreation Centre, 119077 c/500`
-   Expected: This venue already exists in EventWise
+   Expected: No new venue created.
+Status message indicates This venue already exists in EventWise

 ### Editing a venue